About

 Effective problem solving requires combining creative and critical thinking, and effective problem solvers are T-shaped, having both depth and breadth of knowledge.

-While formal training focuses on the depth dimension, there is little material available to help us become better at the transferrable skills and knowledge.
+Although formal training focuses on the depth dimension, there is little material available to help us become better at the transferrable skills and knowledge.
 This website aims at correcting that.

 Management consulting first exposed me to issue trees / logic trees and Minto’s pyramid principles.
 Although I liked the tools, I also felt that consultants weren’t using them fully.
 So for the past fifteen years I’ve been investigating problem-solving epistemology, both on the theoretical and practical sides.
 Because problem solving is so prevalent in our lives, many disciplines deal with it: management, engineering, psychology, medicine, philosophy, architecture, … They all approach it from a different perspective; my interest is to break these silos and make the material available to all and distill it away so that it’s understandable and practical.